software-students-spring2025/web-app/README.md

-# Team Name: La Verdadera Destreza

-# Team members:, , , Jialiang Tang

 # Web Application Exercise

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

+## Team Name: La Verdadera Destreza

 ## Team members